mubanga90/bento/ReadMe.md

 </div>
 ```

-Import bento.js and initialize for each grid on your page:
+Import Bento Grid and initialize for each grid on your page:

 ```
 import Bento from 'bento-js';